Yoga Teacher Training — Sistermoon Wellness

 Kendra Potter, E-RYT, RPYT, YACEP-Lead Trainer

-I began practicing yoga asana in 1999.
-My yoga practice has helped me navigate life from Missoula to Los Angeles to New York City and back to Montana, through my transition from single woman to wife and now mother.
+I began practicing yoga asana in 1999, and have been teaching since 2005.
+My yoga practice has helped me navigate life from Missoula to Los Angeles to New York City and back, through my transition from single woman to partner and now mother.
 It helps me remember that eternal, unchanging Self.
-In 2014, I found myself elated to be back practicing in the mountains of Montana after a decade in cities.
 My fascination with yoga began with the revelation that one can move while in prayer, and continues through the joyous exploration of Sthira Sukha, the balance between exertion and ease, and sankalpa (intention).
-Yoga has made me a kinder person, and I continue to work toward encountering the Self through sharing the practice.
-My own practice of yoga stretches far beyond the physical postures, and it is through this training that I aim to expand student teacher’s understanding of the depths of where their practice can take them.
-After facilitating several teacher trainings, including Greenhouse Holistic in NY and Anahata Yoga in Missoula, MT, I am thrilled to be offering my dream training.
-It is my deepest honor to bring my own teachers in to bless us with their knowledge, and include us in their lineage.
+Yoga has made me a kinder person, and I continue to work toward encountering the Self through sharing the practices that have brought me so much.
+My own understanding of yoga stretches far beyond the physical postures, and it is through this training that I aim to expand student teacher’s understanding of the depths of where their yoga can take them.
+I am thrilled to be offering this, my dream training of Atha Yoga Immersion, sharing what I know and brining in the practitioners I go to personally for support with my own body and beyond.
+It is my deepest honor to bring my own Teachers in to bless us with their knowledge, and include us in their lineage.
+I have taught tens of thousands of hours of yoga classes to so many different bodies in various stages of life.
+It is my true joy to share these practices.
 Thank you for showing up.
 It is through teaching that I best learn.
 See my certifications and trainings here.

 Angi McLure, LMT-anatomy and physiology